 This is another elliptical that’s frequently used in gyms and fitness clubs and holds up after years of use.
 It comes with a Variable Stride Geometry feature that enables you to focus on a specific muscle group for a well-rounded, effective workout.
 This one has 20 different levels of resistance, and the stride is smooth, natural and low-impact.
 It’s got touch and telemetry heart rate monitoring, along with moving handlebars to provide a full-body workout.

 EASY TO ASSEMBLE

-This is another very affordable elliptical option you can order easily on Amazon and, according to reviewers, it’s pretty simple to put together.
+Update for 2022, this is another very affordable elliptical option you can order on Amazon and, according to reviewers, it’s pretty simple to put together.
 It’s made with a high-quality flywheel and a digital monitor that’ll track your time, speed, virtual distance and heart rate.
 It has eight different levels of magnetic resistance so each member of the family can tailor it to their desired training intensity, and the steel frame will keep you safe and stable even during a strenuous workout.